-Use your 15 minutes to call a friend, comment in your favorite Facebook group, send a loved one a text, etc. Spending even a few seconds chatting with your support system can lessen the toll of burnout – and, given how easy it is, why not take the time to do that?
+Use your 15 minutes to call a friend, post in your favorite Facebook group, send a loved one a text, etc. Spending even a few seconds chatting with your support system can lessen the toll of burnout – and, given how easy it is, why not take the time to do that?

 8. Strong leadership

-While there are certainly things you can do to improve the odds of avoiding burnout, there are also steps managers can take to ensure employees aren’t exhausted.
+While there are certainly things you can do to improve the odds of avoiding burnout, there are other steps managers can take to ensure employees aren’t exhausted.
 Following WHO’s reclassification of burnout syndrome, the organization promised to “embark on the development of evidence-based guidelines on mental well-being in the workplace,” which businesses can apply to combat widespread burnout.